 This group funds diverse organizations engaged in all types of social justice community organizing across Colorado.
 Giving Project volunteers will make all grantmaking decisions independently.
 It is our firm belief that by having community members manage the grantmaking process, Chinook Fund is able to fund movements which are most relevant to the community.

-Each Giving Project participant will submit an online application and have an in-person interview conversation with a member of the Giving Project leadership team.
+Each Giving Project participant will submit an online application and have a conversation with a member of the Giving Project leadership team.
 We are looking for people who can commit to all meetings in the process, have the time and capacity to fully invest in the cohort experience, and meet our overall goals for cohort diversity.
 We especially encourage people of color and LGBTQ-identified people to apply, and are looking for individuals from various class backgrounds.
+We admit members on a rolling basis with an emphasis on equity and diversity in philanthropy.

 Yes.
 Chinook Fund is committed to providing childcare for the 9 meetings as part of the program.
 If you require childcare, please tell us during the application process.